shead-custom-design/buildcat/docs/user-guide/houdini.rst

     $ buildcat houdini-render-hip projectfoo/scene24/take13.hip --frame 100 --rop /out/mantra1

-Because this approach creates many small jobs, there is more overhead from `hython` processes starting and stopping, but the fast machine can complete many jobs while the slower machine completes less.
+Because this approach creates many small jobs, there is more overhead from `hython` processes starting and stopping, but both machines can complete as many jobs as their resources allow.

 The downside to either approach is that every worker that's rendering a .hip file consumes a full Houdini license while it runs.
-Depending on how many workers you have, you may be prevented from using Houdini during rendering, or you may run out of licenses altogether.

-As an alternative, you can take a slightly more complicated approach:
+Depending on how many workers you have, you may be prevented from using Houdini during rendering, or you may run out of licenses altogether, and overcoming this requires a more complicated approach:

 First, create a Mantra ROP in your .hip file that writes .ifd files to disk, instead of rendering.
 As always, make sure the .ifd files and temp storage directories are located within $BUILDCAT_ROOT.